taitulism/Bootstruct/README.md

 ├── www
 │   └── A
 │       └── B
+│           └── C.js  ──> method
 ```
 The **"A"** controller is **the target**-controller for requests to `/A` (and `/A/whatever`).
 The **"A"** controller is **a parent**-controller for requests to `/A/B` (and `/A/B/whatever`).
+For requests to `/A/B/C` (and `/A/B/C/whatever`), the **"B"** controller is **the handling**-controller but this time the target is a method (`C.js`).

-Controllers can have two chains of methods they execute in each case: a target-chain and a parent-chain.
+Controllers can have three chains of methods they execute in each case: a target-chain, a parent-chain and a method-chain.
 When you name an entry with a reserved name you actually mount its exported function on one of these chains when each method has its own place.
-Some reserved methods belong to one chain, some belong to the other and some goes in both chains.
+Some reserved methods belong to one chain, some belong to another and some goes in all three of them.

 Controller chart flow:
 ![Controller Chart-Flow](https://raw.githubusercontent.com/taitulism/Bootstruct/master/controller-chart-flow.png)

-This image describes these chains and the controller's internal flow.
-The target-chain on the right and the parent-chain on the left.
-The `first` and the `last` methods are held in common by the two chains.
+This image describes these chains in the controller's internal flow.
+The target-chain on the right, the parent-chain on the left and the method-chain is in the middle.
+The `first` and the `last` methods are held in common by the three chains.

-A controller is a representation of a folder structure and that `io` thingy is the "moving part" in your app's structure.
+A controller is a representation of a static folder structure.
+The `io` thingy is the "moving part" in your app's structure.

 The target-controller is the center of the onion:
 request: `/A`: